kfcmmm123/MQTT-Server/README.md

 **Modular MQTT-Based Automation for Pumps, Ultrasonic Drivers, and Heaters**

 This repository hosts a **multi-device IoT control platform** built on **ESP32-POE-ISO** boards communicating via **MQTT over Ethernet**.
-Each ESP32 node acts as a standalone controller for a subsystem (Pump, Ultrasonic, or Heater), while a Python controller (`iot_mqtt.py`) provides orchestration, supervision, and visualization.
+Each ESP32 node acts as a standalone controller for a subsystem (Pump, Ultrasonic, Heater, pH probe, or Biologic), while a Python controller (`iot_mqtt.py`) provides orchestration, supervision, and visualization.

 ---